BCOM Tutorial System

 Year and Personal Tutors

-As well as the Year Tutor, each student has a Personal Tutor whom they may choose themselves.
-This tutor will usually accompany the student through the course.
+As well as the Year Tutor, each student has a Personal Tutor who is chosen by the student themselves within the first 6 weeks of the first Academic year.
+This tutor will usually accompany the student throughout the course.

 Student Peer Support has proved very successful as an internal support mechanism for students.
-In Freshers Week, the Student Union organise a number of events, one of which is an evening when new students are allocated a ‘student buddy’, to use as little or much as he/she feels appropriate.
+During Freshers’ Week, the BCOM Student Union organises a number of events.

-Special needs/disability are identified at the admissions stage (as declared on the UCAS form).
-The college has active contact with its students with disabilities and together, they have developed a Single Equality Scheme which is available on Osteonet giving a huge amount of relevant information for BCOM students.
-Further information
+Special needs/disabilities are identified at the admissions stage (as declared on the UCAS form).
+The college has active contact with its students with disabilities and, together, they have developed a Single Equality Scheme which is available on Osteonet giving a huge amount of relevant information for BCOM students.

 Health Care Advice for Students